Keyboard shortcuts

 The Language

-whamm! enables tool implementers to express their instrumentation in terms of program events and corresponding predicated actions; "When this event occurs during program execution, do these actions if this predicate (or conditional) evaluates to true."
-This abstraction provides a high-level and intuitive syntax that can target events at various granularities in the instrumented program.
+Whamm enables tool implementers to express their instrumentation in terms of program events and corresponding predicated actions; "When this event occurs during program execution, do these actions if this predicate (or conditional) evaluates to true."
+This abstraction provides a high-level and intuitive syntax that can target events at various granularities in the target program.

 Read on for an overview of the syntax and semantics of the language.